-Instead, AARP is an interest group with over 38 million members and enough marketing clout to negotiate partnerships with businesses in dozens of different industries, including (or perhaps especially) insurance.
+Rather, AARP is an interest group that boasts over 38 million members and has enough marketing power to negotiate partnerships with businesses in a variety of industries, including the insurance sector.

-Because of AARP’s reputation and extensive membership among older individuals, New York Life compensates AARP for the right to market life insurance under the AARP brand and for AARP’s assistance in promoting the offered insurance.
+New York Life underwrites life insurance policies sold under the AARP brand, leveraging AARP’s reputation and extensive membership among older individuals.
+New York Life compensates AARP for the right to market insurance under the AARP name and for AARP’s help in promoting the offered insurance.

-AARP policies require membership in the organization, but policy premiums are a little lower than what you would get with a policy purchased directly from New York Life.
+While AARP policies do require membership in the organization, premiums are often more affordable compared to policies purchased directly from New York Life.

-The underwriter of AARP-branded life insurance, New York Life, is a longstanding mutual insurance company with an excellent reputation for financial stability.
-AM Best grades New York Life as A++, which places NY Life as one of the top rated life insuA.rance companies in the U.S.
+New York Life, the underwriter of AARP-branded life insurance, is a long-standing mutual insurance company with a solid reputation for financial stability.
+AM Best, a well-known rating agency, has given New York Life a rating of A++, placing it among the highest-rated insurance companies in the United States.